 cheeses.
 The menu draws on the deli produce downstairs, so if you particularly

-like something chances are you can buy it on the way out (Delicatessen and
+like something chances are you can buy it on the way out.

 32 Royal Arcade CF10 1AE (2022 3158)

 Fresh Baguette opened in 2000 and has established itself as

 one of the most popular independent sandwich shops in Cardiff.
 Gareth Lawton

 and his partner Samantha make good use of Twitter to promote the business, with